MatteoGaetzner/isync-daemon/README.md

 This daemon has been tested with python 3.10.3.
-Other versions haven't been tested, but it likely still works with most python 3 versions since python-gnupg (a gpg wrapper for python) is its only dependency apart from mbsync (isync).
+Other versions haven't been tested, but it likely still works with most python 3 versions since `python-gnupg` (a gpg wrapper for python), and `daemonize` are its only dependencies apart from mbsync (isync).

-To install `python-gnupg`, run:
+To install `python-gnupg` and `daemonize`, run:

 ```
-pip install python-gnupg
+pip install python-gnupg daemonize
 ```

 To set up Neomutt and offline email access with it, I recommend